saif-ellafi/foundryvtt-mythic-gme/README.md

 * [Drag Anything to Hotbar](https://foundryvtt.com/packages/drag-all-to-hotbar) - Drag & Drop characters, journal entries and roll tables, to have handy
 * [PDFoundry](https://foundryvtt.com/packages/pdfoundry) - Not only it enables PDF journal entries, but also works with form-fillable PDFs!
 * [Inline Table Rolls](https://foundryvtt.com/packages/inline-table-rolls) - Allows for rolling on random tables within chat messages just like dice [[#Table Name]]
+* [GM Screen](https://foundryvtt.com/packages/gm-screen) - Have your favorite journal entries handy.
+Some players place Macros and Random Tables there for quick access.
 * [Quick Insert](https://foundryvtt.com/packages/quick-insert) - Find things quickly and insert them in the chat or in a journal as a link
 * [Terrain Randomizer](https://foundryvtt.com/packages/terrain-randomizer) - If you are into Solo tools in general, this one is for generating area layouts
 * [Dice Tray](https://foundryvtt.com/packages/dice-calculator) - For quick dice rolling, adds above the chat a bar of multiple dice types, handy.